Gabriel-Hiss/extended-intellij-mcp/README.md

 ### `search_in_dependencies_by_regex`

-Searches with a regex pattern within project dependencies (libraries) using IntelliJ's search engine.
-Prefer this tool over reading files with command-line tools because it's much faster.
+Searches with a regex pattern within the files of project dependencies (libraries) using IntelliJ's search engine.

 The result occurrences are surrounded with `||` characters, e.g. `some text ||substring|| text`.